 Legislation has been reintroduced to expand retirement options for some federal employees.

-For the third time in the past three years, The Federal Retirement Fairness Act (H.R.
-4268) is being introduced by Congressman Derek Kilmer (D-WA).
+The Federal Retirement Fairness Act (H.R.
+5995) has been reintroduced by Congressman Derek Kilmer (D-WA).
 It would ensure that federal employees who began their careers as temporary workers are granted the opportunity to make catch-up retirement contributions so that they can retire on time, otherwise they would have to work longer to obtain full retirement benefits.

 Purpose of the Legislation